SlimeKnights/slimeknights.github.io/_posts/2024-12-31-ancient-tools.md

 ### 1.19.2

-You can also download many of these new features in 1.19.2 at the following:
+You can also download many of these new features in 3.8.5.58 for 1.19.2 at the following:

-* *Coming soon*.
+{% include update/download.html name="tinkers-construct" github="TinkersConstruct" version="3.8.5.58" curseforge="6044827" %}

+Requires Mantle 1.10.48:

+{% include update/download.html name="mantle" version="1.10.48 " curseforge="6044700" %}